-\cref{prop:verifyingIIIviadestab} and \cref{prop:VerifyingIII} should be thought of as being philosophically very similar.
+The following \cref{prop:verifyingIIIviadestab} and \cref{prop:VerifyingIII} should be thought of as being philosophically very similar.
 The former takes as input an estimate of the connectivities of the \emph{destabilisation complexes} of $\mathsf{G}$ and $\mathsf{Q}$, in the sense of \cite[Definition 2.1]{randalwilliamswahl}, and the latter works instead with their \emph{$E_1$-splitting complexes} in the sense of \cite[Definition 17.9]{GKRW}.
-An estimate of the connectivity of either of these families of complexes will imply an estimate of the connectivity of the other, under mild hypotheses \cite[Proposition 7.1]{RWclassical}, but having both \cref{prop:verifyingIIIviadestab} and \cref{prop:VerifyingIII} will allow for better stable ranges in practice. \cref{prop:verifyingIIIviadestab} allows for a connectivity estimate of any slope, and a small offset, whereas \cref{prop:VerifyingIII} only treats the case that the $E_1$-splitting complexes are \emph{spherical}, i.e.\ what \cite{GKRW} calls the ``standard connectivity estimate''; it seems that the splitting complexes are in any case most useful when they are spherical.
+An estimate of the connectivity of either of these families of complexes will imply an estimate of the connectivity of the other, under mild hypotheses \cite[Proposition 7.1]{RWclassical}, but having both \cref{prop:verifyingIIIviadestab} and \cref{prop:VerifyingIII} will allow for better stable ranges in practice. \cref{prop:verifyingIIIviadestab} allows for a connectivity estimate of any slope, and a small offset, whereas \cref{prop:VerifyingIII} only treats the case that the $E_1$-splitting complexes satisfy what \cite{GKRW} calls the \emph{standard connectivity estimate}; it seems that the splitting complexes are in any case most useful when the standard connectivity estimate holds.

 In order to define the space of destabilisations, we use assumption \ref{it:ass:3} which implies that the stabilisation maps $\Gamma_{n-p-1} \to \Gamma_n$ are injective.
-Then the semi-simplicial set $W_\bullet(\mathsf{G}, n)$ has $p$-simplices
+Then the semisimplicial set $W_\bullet(\mathsf{G}; n)$ has $p$-simplices

 and face maps induced by certain maps $- \oplus (p+1) \overset{\sim}\to - \oplus 1 \oplus p$ formed using the braided monoidal structure of $\mathsf{G}$, see \cite[Definition 2.1]{randalwilliamswahl} for details.